-Ready-made Memos are topical best practices messages that are ready to be shared with your team when you want them and when you need them.
+Ready-Made Memos are topical best practice messages that are ready to be shared with your team when you want them and when you need them.

 Choose from the topics below.
 Expand content using the arrows on the right.
 And copy and paste the messages into your internal newsletter and messaging to keep compliance top of mind with your managers and strengthen your organizational culture.

 Your organization has an inherent information source ready to provide early warning signs of problems percolating within.
 This is your whistleblower hotline and incident management program.
 Effective incident management programs nurture speak-up cultures, help programs focus on the most critical areas of behavior change, and provide a safe and confidential place for employees to clarify policy or discuss concerns.

 Each facet of an effective whistleblower hotline and incident management program enables compliance officers to respond swiftly to prevent, contain or resolve incidents before they become compliance disasters.
 That is, if your hotline and incident management program is factually effective.
 The only way to know this is to test.

 Call Your Hotline & Submit a Web Report

 Test your hotline by calling it directly with various compliance concerns, reports, questions and violations.
 The goal is to ensure that the system in place processes, triages and elevates reports properly.
 Track your reports all the way up your organizations to see if escalation kicks in properly to notify your compliance team and board when necessary.